steelwheels/JSTools/Document/jsrun-man.md

 ````
 main(arguments: Array<String>) -> Int32
 ````

-The `arguments` parameter will have command line argument after '--' option.
+The `arguments` are defined by the command line arguments after `--` option.

 # Exit status
 |Value  |Description      |